-When a person dies, Succession Certificate is required to be taken from the Court of Law in order to transfer the assets/property of the deceased person among his legal heirs.
+When a person dies, a Succession Certificate is required to be taken from the Court of Law in order to transfer the assets/property of the deceased person among his legal heirs.
 All the procedure for Succession Certificate has to be followed in accordance with the Succession Act 1925.

-By the second way to obtain succession certificate, all legal heirs collectively apply for Succession Certificate and upon satisfaction, Court issue Certificate to all of them according to their respective shares.
+By the second way to obtain a succession certificate, all legal heirs collectively apply for Succession Certificate and upon satisfaction, the Court issue a Certificate to all of them according to their respective shares.

-The Succession Certificate could be obtained by the widow of the deceased by filing petition in the competent court.
+The Succession Certificate could be obtained by the widow of the deceased by filing a petition in the competent court.
 In case if the legal heirs of the deceased include minor children, his widow would be entitled to obtain the Succession Certificate on behalf of the minor children as their natural guardian.
 The Law stipulates that no one should be deprived of his / her legal rights.
-Keeping in view the same principle, when any application for granting Succession Certificate filed before the Court, first of all Court issues orders to publish the case in newspapers to see if there are any other claimant of the deceased property.
+Keeping in view the same principle, when an application for granting Succession Certificate is filed before the Court, first of all, the Court issues orders to publish the case in newspapers to see if there are any other claimants of the deceased property.
 If no other claimant appears before the Court after such publication, then the Court grants the Succession Certificate to the Petitioner applied.
-In case, someone appears before Court and claim to be one of the legal heirs of deceased, then the Court would have to decide the matter after going through the evidence regarding the claim.
+In case, someone appears before Court and claim to be one of the legal heirs of the deceased, then the Court would have to decide the matter after going through the evidence regarding the claim.